27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 What Is A 27.5 Inch Mountain Bike Wheel?

-A mountain bike with 27.5 inches diameter wheel is referred to as a size 27.5 or tweener/ 650 bob.
+A mountain bike with a 27.5-inch diameter wheel is referred to as a size 27.5 or tweener/ 650 bobs.
 The 27.5-inch mountain bike wheels best suit a shorter person.
 This is because it has a smaller tube stem and chainstay.
 It maneuvers and accelerates faster.

 It best suits cyclists who like adventurous rides on bumpy terrain along the woody areas.
 It’s a popular choice for both recreational riders and pro racers.
 Kirk Pacenti designed these wheels in 2007 when he was looking for a better way to benefit from the available wheel sizes.